wombleton/gitlaw-nz/acts/D/Defamation Act 1992.md

     *   (b) any society registered under the [Incorporated Societies Act 1908][81]:

-    *   (c) any other body corporate operating in New Zealand,---
+    *   (c) any other body corporate operating in New Zealand.

-    but does not apply to any private company within the meaning of the Companies Act 1955\.

-##### 10

-*   A fair and accurate report of the proceedings at a press conference given by or on behalf of any body or person (being a body or person in respect of whose proceedings the publication of any fair and accurate report is, by virtue of [section 16(2)][23], protected by qualified privilege).
+*   10 A fair and accurate report of the proceedings at a press conference given by or on behalf of any body or person (being a body or person in respect of whose proceedings the publication of any fair and accurate report is, by virtue of section 16(2), protected by qualified privilege).

-##### 11

-*   A fair and accurate report of a publication issued under the authority of a government or legislature of a foreign state.
+*   11 A fair and accurate report of a publication issued under the authority of a government or legislature of a foreign state.

-##### 12

-*   A fair and accurate copy of or extract from a register that is kept in pursuance of any Act and that is open to inspection by the public, or of any other document that is required by the law of New Zealand to be open to inspection by the public.
+*   12 A fair and accurate copy of or extract from a register that is kept in pursuance of any Act and that is open to inspection by the public, or of any other document that is required by the law of New Zealand to be open to inspection by the public.

-##### 13

-*   A notice or advertisement published by or under the authority of a court, whether within or outside New Zealand, or a Judge or officer of any court.
+*   13 A notice or advertisement published by or under the authority of a court, whether within or outside New Zealand, or a Judge or officer of any court.

-##### 14

-*   A notice or advertisement published for the purpose of complying with a New Zealand Act; but not including a notice of an application to a court or tribunal, or to any other statutory office or statutory body, unless the application has been filed before the publication of the notice.
+*   14 A notice or advertisement published for the purpose of complying with a New Zealand Act; but not including a notice of an application to a court or tribunal, or to any other statutory office or statutory body, unless the application has been filed before the publication of the notice.

-##### 15

-*   A copy or a fair and accurate report or summary of a statement, notice, or other matter issued for the information of the public by or on behalf of the Government or any department or departmental officer, or any local authority or officer of the authority.
+*   15 A copy or a fair and accurate report or summary of a statement, notice, or other matter issued for the information of the public by or on behalf of the Government or any department or departmental officer, or any local authority or officer of the authority.

+    Schedule 1 Part 2 clause 9(2): amended, on 5 December 2013, by [section 14][82] of the Companies Amendment Act 2013 (2013 No 111).

+    Schedule 1 Part 2 clause 9(2)(c): amended, on 5 December 2013, by [section 14][82] of the Companies Amendment Act 2013 (2013 No 111).

 ## Part 3
 Interpretation

 In this Schedule, unless the context otherwise requires,---

-_court_ includes the International Court of Justice and any other judicial or arbitral tribunal deciding matters in dispute between states; and also includes the Court Martial of New Zealand established under [section 8][82] of the Court Martial Act 2007
+_court_ includes the International Court of Justice and any other judicial or arbitral tribunal deciding matters in dispute between states; and also includes the Court Martial of New Zealand established under [section 8][83] of the Court Martial Act 2007

 _government_, in relation to a territory outside New Zealand that is subject to a central and a local government, means either of those governments

 _legislature_, in relation to a territory outside New Zealand that is subject to a central and a local legislature, means either of those legislatures

-_local authority_ means a local body or public body named or specified in [Schedule 1][83] or [Schedule 2][84] of the Local Government Official Information and Meetings Act 1987\.
+_local authority_ means a local body or public body named or specified in [Schedule 1][84] or [Schedule 2][85] of the Local Government Official Information and Meetings Act 1987\.

-*   Schedule 1 Part 3 **court**: amended, on 1 July 2009, by [section 87][85] of the Court Martial Act 2007 (2007 No 101).
+*   Schedule 1 Part 3 **court**: amended, on 1 July 2009, by [section 87][86] of the Court Martial Act 2007 (2007 No 101).

 ---